symfony/symfony-docs/templating/twig_extension_repository.rst

-In the :doc:`reference section </reference/twig_reference>`, you can find all the extra Twig functions, filters, tags and tests that are added by the Symfony Framework.
+In the :doc:`reference section </reference/twig_reference>`, you can find all the extra Twig functions, filters, tags and tests that are already added by the Symfony Framework.

-When that does not meet your particular needs, we also have documentation on :doc:`how to write your own Twig extension </templating/twig_extension>`.
+We also have documentation on :doc:`how to write your own Twig extension </templating/twig_extension>`.

 .. _`Twig official extension repository`: https://github.com/twigphp/Twig-extensions
 .. _`documentation`: http://twig-extensions.readthedocs.io/